ShootMe/LiveSplit.SteamWorldDig2/README.md

 Autosplitter for the game SteamWorld Dig 2

 ## Setting up the autosplitter in LiveSplit
-- Go to the [releases](https://github.com/ShootMe/LiveSplit.SteamWorldDig2/releases) section in this repository.
+- Open LiveSplit
-- Download the latest LiveSplit.SteamWorldDig2.dll
+- Edit your splits
-- Place the LiveSplit.SteamWorldDig2.dll inside the LiveSplit/Components folder
+- Click the 'Activate' autosplitter button
-- Open LiveSplit, edit your layout, add Control -> SteamWorld Dig 2 Autosplitter
+- Add any splits to your main splits file
-- Then set it up to match the splits you want to split on
+- Hit the 'Settings' button to then set up the same autosplitter splits
 - The autosplitter will auto start when entering the game
-- And it will auto split on when entering the credits at the end aithout having to specify a split in the layout settings
+- And it will auto split on when entering the credits at the end without having to specify a split in the settings